screamEagles/screamEagles/README.md

 - 🌱 I’m currently learning React, German, Arabic, Chinese, and Turkish

-- 💬 Ask me about anything ..... except Voldemort's nose
+- 💬 Ask me about anything! (except about Voldemort's nose)

 - 📫 Feel free to talk to me at umairshakeelkhan@gmail.com